wrapperband/FeathercoinWalletGuide/README.md

 **MultiSig Button**

 MultiSig stands for multiple signature addresses.
 Signature addresses can be made with up to three signatures with the current wallet implementation.
-Amore detailed example of how to set up and use a MultiSig address is included under menu options.
+Further details and an example of how to set up and use a MultiSig address is included later in the guide,  under menu options.

 ![MultiSig Button](/images/ftc-0.9.3.2-button.menu.MultiSig.01.png)